bobshort4bobby4/PP5-v1/README.md

 The next step in SEO optimisation was to include as many as possible of the keywords into the text of the website.
 This was done to ensure the language was still relevant and natural.
 Keywords placed in semantic elements were given higher priority as search engines give these elements greater weight.

 As resources allow it is planned to add articles and blog entries which will enhance the websites authority on our area of business, this should boost our ranking further.
-A website that displays authority, expertise and trustworthiness will rank highly in search engine results, this metric is more important now that pure keyword matching.
+A website that displays authority, expertise and trustworthiness will rank highly in search engine results, this metric is more important now than pure keyword matching.
 Relevant articles should also reduce bounce rate and increase session time.

 The alt text for all the images on the stock page was changed to give each car a description of its make and model and a used or new classification.